Image SEO: the Ultimate Guide

 alt tag or alternative tag, gives search engines context.
 It's an important attribute to fill in from an SEO point of view, but also from a user point of view.
 When an image can't be loaded, it shows the

 alt attribute text as a fall-back so users can get an idea of the image's content.
 This is also used by screen readers to describe what's in the image.

-Page speed is one of the ranking factors for search engines.
+Page speed is one of the ranking factors for search engines (from May 2021 on folded into Core Web Vitals).
 That makes it important for images to load fast too.
-Not just because page speed is a ranking factor, but also because images are using the same crawl budget your pages and other assets are.
+On top of that, images are using the same crawl budget your pages and other assets are.